Aerospace Engineering

 Letters of Recommendation

-The letter of recommendation form should be completed and sent with a signed document from your chosen references.
-Recommenders will receive instructions on submission at the time the application is submitted.
+The letter of recommendation form should be on letterhead and signed.
+Recommenders will receive instructions on how to submit their documents at the time the application is submitted.

 Admissions Standards

-Students who wish to apply for admission to the Aerospace Engineering graduate program must have, as a minimum, a BSAE degree or a BS degree in a closely-related field from a university or college with a program equivalent to the KU BSAE program.
-Students applying with either a BS degree from an engineering program that is not equivalent to the KU BSAE program, or a BS degree from a non-aerospace engineering program may have to make-up certain undergraduate AE courses at the discretion of the department graduate advisor.
-Such students will be admitted provisionally until a plan of study for make-up courses is completed.
+Students who wish to apply for admission to the Aerospace Engineering graduate program must have, as a minimum, a BSAE degree or a BS degree in a closely related field from a university or college with a program equivalent to the KU BSAE program.
+Students applying with either a BS degree from an engineering program that is not equivalent to the KU BSAE program or a BS degree from a non-aerospace engineering program may have to make up certain undergraduate AE courses at the discretion of the department graduate advisor.
+Such students will be admitted on probation until a plan of study for make-up courses is completed.

-Master's program regular admission requires an undergraduate GPA of at least a 3.0.
+Master's program admission requires an undergraduate GPA of at least 3.0.

 GRE Requirements

-Applicants must have a minimum of 50% on the Verbal and Analytical sections of the GRE and 85% on the Quantitative section.
-Applicants with lower scores, but otherwise exceptional record, will be considered for provisional admission.
+The GRE is not required, however, is strongly recommended.
+Preferred scores are a minimum of 50% on the Verbal and Analytical sections of the GRE and 85% on the Quantitative section.

 English Proficiency Requirement

-International students and students who indicated English as a second language, are required to show proof of English proficiency for admission purposes and must check-in at the Applied English Center (AEC) upon arrival on campus for orientation.
+Non-native English-speaking students who do not meet full proficiency requirements at the time of application are required to check in at the Applied English Center (AEC) upon arrival on campus for orientation.
 This process serves to confirm each student's level of English proficiency and determine whether English courses will be included as a requirement of the student’s academic program.

 Funding